List of Coronation Street characters introduced in 1997: Jez Quigley

 Gerald Francis "Jez" Quigley was played by Lee Boardman.
 He made his first appearance in 1997, returning to the show in 1999, and was killed-off in September 2000.

 Jez was a gangster, a drug dealer and murderer.
 He killed Tony Horrocks (Lee Warburton) and Des Barnes (Philip Middlemiss), and supplies cocaine to Leanne Battersby (Jane Danson), who quickly becomes an addict.
 Steve McDonald (Simon Gregson) unsuccessfully turns to Jez for a job, and later testifies against Jez at his trial for Tony's and Des's murders.
 Despite Steve's testimony, Jez is found not guilty.
 Jez has Steve trapped in an underground car park and beaten up by a gang of thugs, resulting in him being left for dead, with serious injuries.
 Steve's father Jim McDonald (Charles Lawson) takes revenge by attacking Jez in the latter's home.
 Jez later dies in hospital of his injuries, after collapsing on top of Steve whilst making a second attempt to kill him, as he lies in the next bed.
-Jim was later found guilty of manslaughter.
+Jim was later found guilty of manslaughter and was sentenced to eight years in prison.